trujilml/employee-tracker/README.md

 - Chalk - npm package that styles and formats different colors and background for the command line terminal.
 Colorfully displays results from the inquirer prompts and titles of the inquired employee data tables. - https://www.npmjs.com/package/chalk
 - JavaScript - Back-end Development
 - Node.js - Back-end Development

-How to Submit the Challenge
-You are required to submit BOTH of the following for review:

-A walkthrough video demonstrating the functionality of the application.

-The URL of the GitHub repository, with a unique name and a README describing the project.